History of Amsterdam: Urban renewal

+Culture

 In the 15th and 16th century, cultural life in Amsterdam consisted mainly of festivals.
 During the later part of the 16th century, Amsterdams Rederijkerskamer (Chamber of Rhetoric) organized contests between different Chambers in the reading of poetry and drama.
 In 1638, Amsterdam got its first theatre.
 Ballet performances were given in this theatre as early as 1642.
 In the 18th century, French theater became popular.
 Opera could be seen in Amsterdam from 1677, first only Italian and French operas, but in the 18th century German operas.
 In the 19th century, popular culture was centered on the Nes area in Amsterdam (mainly vaudeville and music hall).
 The metronome, one of the most important advances in European classical music, was invented here in 1812 by Dietrich Nikolaus Winkel.
-At the end of this century, the Rijksmuseum and Gemeentelijk Museum were built.
+At the end of this century, the Rijksmuseum and Stedelijk Museum Amsterdam were built.
 In 1888, the Concertgebouworkest was established.
 With the 20th century came cinema, radio, and television.
 Though the studios are in Hilversum and Aalsmeer, Amsterdam's influence on programming is very strong.
-After World War II popular culture became the dominant cultural phenomenon in Amsterdam.
+After World War II, popular culture became the dominant cultural phenomenon in Amsterdam.
+The first official same-sex marriage in the world was held in Amsterdam.

+Amsterdam is ranked as a leading sin city due to the widely available adult entertainment such as legalized prostitution, brothels, strip clubs, sex shops, sex shows, and cannabin consumption at coffeeshops.
+De Wallen is a famous red-light district around the Oudezijds Achterburgwal in Amsterdam-Centrum.

+Amsterdam is a popular setting for Dutch and foreign films.

+In March 2024, King Willem-Alexander held a speech at the opening of the Dutch National Holocaust Museum.
+The ceremony was controversial due to the attendance of the President of Israel, Isaac Herzog.
+The thousand or so protesters targeted Herzog's presence, rather than the opening of the museum.
+Police kept the protesters at a hearable distance from the ceremony.